-- 925. Senior Division (Grades 9-12): Resume one page resume using Microsoft Word.
-See the Kentucky 4-H Workforce Preparation and Career Readiness Curiculum https://4-h.ca.uky.edu/rg/workforce-prep - 925 A. Junior Division (Grades 4-8):
+925. Senior Division (Grades 9-12): Resume - one page resume using Microsoft Word.
+See the Kentucky 4-H Life and Work Readiness Resume Lesson.

+925 A. Junior Division (Grades 4-8):

 In this project for grades 4-8, 4-Hers will interview someone in their community and create a poster showing the results of the interview.
 The person should work in a field the 4-Her is interested in pursuing.
+Topics to cover in the interview include:

+- first name of interviewee,

+- position title,

+- responsibilities,

+- experiences,

+- education or training needed,

+- why chosen (Spark)

+- challenges, and

-Topics to cover in the interview include: first name of interviewee, position title, responsibilities, experiences, education or training needed, why chosen, challenges, and successes in the position.
-A one-page narrative describing the process should be attached to the back of the poster.
+- successes in the position.

+- A one-page narrative describing the process should be attached to the back of the poster.